-- 7. Papua New Guinea has commercial reserves of LNG and a diminishing reserve of oil.
-In order to fast track petroleum discovery in other exploration blocks in the country, the Government shall intensify primary data acquisition in the available blocks to make them more attractive to investors. - 8.
-There is therefore need to develop adequate petroleum production capacity in the country, and also develop the petroleum supply infrastructure to meet market requirements to match the increasing demand for petroleum products locally and in the region. - Coal is an affordable, competitive, reliable and easily accessible source of energy, especially for electricity generation.
-Extensive coal exploration has taken place in Gulf Province.
-More coal exploration is going on in other parts of the country. - 10.
-The Government shall promote an intensive coal exploration programme and efficient utilisation of coal resources while minimising the environmental impacts associated with its use.
-It will establish data and information on coal resources intensify promotional campaigns in local and international conferences and exhibitions.
-A conducive investment environment for exploration and exploitation of coal will be created by providing fiscal incentives to attract investment in this sector.
-The National Government shall establish a coal development corporation as a special purpose vehicle to be the lead agency in the development of the coal industry.
+- 9 There is therefore a need to develop adequate petroleum production capacity in the country, and also develop the petroleum supply infrastructure to meet market requirements to match the increasing demand for petroleum products locally and in the region. - 10 Coal is an affordable, competitive, reliable and easily accessible source of energy, especially for electricity generation.
+Some coal exploration has taken place in Gulf Province.
+More coal exploration is going on in other parts of the country. - 11 The Government shall promote an intensive coal exploration programme and efficient utilisation of coal resources while minimising the environmental impacts associated with its use.
+It will establish data and information on coal resources.